 Students will understand the theory, principles, and practice of mindfulness and the way it can facilitate physical and mental wellbeing.
 Students will gain an understanding of the ways in which mindfulness can be offered in a trauma-informed manner.
 Students will investigate a specific area of mindfulness application in detail, reflectively engaging with the potential benefits and limitations of mindfulness in relation to their chosen context.
 Students will develop the skills needed to effectively apply this understanding in both professional and personal contexts.

 - Clearly explain mindfulness and the various applications of mindfulness in secular settings.

 - Compare and contrast the definition and utilisation of mindfulness in Buddhism and in secular settings.

-- Critically evaluate evidence-based information on the use of mindfulness in the secular world
+- Critically evaluate evidence on the use of mindfulness in the secular world.

-- Critically evaluate the use of mindfulness training in mental health, health, education and business settings
+- Critically evaluate the use of mindfulness training in therapeutic health, education and business settings.